 About the club championships

 The club championship races are chosen to be relatively local and to provide a good mix of distances, terrain and open water or pool swimming.
-The Castle Series events are also included – because these events are particularly popular for children and families.
+Several European and World championship qualifying events are also included, to encourage those age group athletes who wish to compete at international level.

 There will be 1st, 2nd and 3rd placings for both men and women.